aJoph/todo-flutter/README.md

 # todo

-An android and desktop app where you can type tasks and complete them (except I gave no way to eliminate tasks and they are persistent in the local drive so...) along with a pomodoro timer (that resets everytime you change the page.)
+An android and desktop app where you can type tasks and complete them along with a pomodoro timer (that resets everytime you change the page.)

 Not my finest creation.